-Regional Director(s) refers to a person who is employed by Edmund Rice Education Australia and who undertakes the roles of a Regional Director.
-Contact details of current Regional Directors are set out in section 5.5.
+EREA Director of Schools (previously known as Regional Director) refers to a person who is employed by Edmund Rice Education Australia and who undertakes the roles of a EREA Director of Schools.
+Contact details of current EREA Director of Schools are set out in section 5.5.

-School(s) means such registered educational entities owned or operated by Edmund Rice Education Australia, which provide educational services to Students within the Edmund Rice Education Australia system (including Youth+, Flexible Learning Centres and IMCH).
+School(s) means such registered educational entities owned or operated by Edmund Rice Education Australia, which provide educational services to Students and young people within the Edmund Rice Education Australia system (including Flexible Learning Centres and early learning centres).
 The Code is intended to cover all authorised activities undertaken by Schools (including but not limited to teaching, sport, excursions, camps, retreats, work experience and billeting) whether the activities are undertaken on designated School property or otherwise.